 Quickly, tell me the birth years of your parents …

 Did you immediately know the answer?
 Did you have to consult a record to confirm your memory?
 Granted, if you are reading this article, you are surely a family history researcher.
 If so, those dates will roll off your tongue.
 Could your children handle the same question as easily, though?
 I’m not sure our sons could accurately recall our birth years right off the bat.
-Our grandchildren wouldn’t have a clue.
+Our grandchildren wouldn’t have the faintest idea.

-That little quiz, strangely enough, has to do with the reliability of information on Findagrave.com.
-I’ve run into several errors on its website lately, and have considered posting on the topic.
+That little quiz, strangely enough, has to do with the reliability of information on Find-a-grave.
+I’ve run into several errors on its website lately, and have considered writing on the topic.
 I asked my husband for thoughts, trying not to telegraph my own opinion.

 (Well, that takes care of the “birthdate of your parents” issue, thought I).